 The Latest Information on Moving Expenses Deduction

-With the beginning of 2018, we said goodbye to deductible moving expenses until 2026.
-It is a shame because this was a helpful method for people who’s reason to move was getting a new position and they planned on relocating for a job to another state.
+At the beginning of 2018, we said goodbye to deductible moving expenses until 2026.
+It is a shame because this was a helpful method for people whose reason to move was getting a new position and they planned on relocating for a job to another state.
 Although there were certain requirements such as the distance and time tests, it was all still doable for a lot of people who wanted to move and claim reimbursement for their taxes.

 In the good old days, subtraction of moving costs included even renting storage up to 30 days, and other reasonable costs of relocating household goods.
-The cost of plane or tickets, as well as the cost of gas, if you were driving to your new home, were also deductible.
+The cost of a plane or tickets, as well as the cost of gas, if you were driving to your new home, were also deductible.

 Fill Out the IRS Form and Get a Tax Refund in Advance

-The biggest advantage was that you were able to claim your reimbursement before you even knew whether you fulfill requirements or not.
+The biggest advantage was that you were able to claim your reimbursement before you even knew whether you fulfill the requirements or not.
 This was only one of a few tax deductions that worked this way.
 The process was pretty straightforward: you claim your expenses related to relocation by filling out the IRS Form 3903 and adding a personal tax return for the year of your relocation.

 Test Turbotax Calculator for the Return of Deduction Expenses